 - Adding users to teams: If it suits your business needs, you might choose to create team admins.
 Team admins can assign users and objects to their own teams or others.
 For example, a team admin on Team 1 and Team 2 can create a new user and add the user to Team 1, Team 2, both or any other team.
 The team admins could also create a new team and assign users and objects to it.

 - Inherited parent teams: The teams page only shows directly assigned ad units.
 Descendant ad units inherit the team association, but they won’t appear in the team page unless directly added.
 Descendant ad units can be explored in the ad unit table using filters.

 - Inventory targeting: Line items can only target ad units (or placements containing ad units) that are assigned to at least one team in common with the order.
 (Run-of-network line items are an exception.)

 - Run-of-network line items: Only users on the "All entities" or "All inventory" team can create run-of-network line items.
 Other users can only create line items that target specific inventory assigned to their teams.
-As a best practice, you can designate some users as trusted run-of-network users who can traffic house ads, AdSense and Ad Exchange line items, and so on.
+As a best practice, you can include trusted users in the "All entities" or "All inventory" team, who can create run-of-network line items.

 Some entities and functionality in Ad Manager are not restricted by teams.
 These include:

-Teams limit access, but someone has to set up teams and add users and entities to them.
-These users, typically admins who are on the "All entities" team, can provide access to all entities in your network.
-The user role also includes a permission that enables admins to see and edit all users.
+To limit access using teams, someone from your network must first set up teams and add users and entities.
+This person is typically an administrator on the "All entities" team, and can provide access to all entities in your network.
+This user role also includes a permission that allows them to see and edit all users.